What are Quaker’s / Friends:

 Southern New Jersey is quite warm in the summer, so shorts or sandals might be in order.

 In the end, this is not something with which to be overly concerned.

 Are Quakers Christians?

 Yes, or maybe no. The tradition of Friends [Quakers] is firmly rooted in the bible.
 Yet, we have nothing like a dogma or creed.
 When someone enters a Friends meeting, they are not asked about what they believe.
-Questions about heaven and hell, the incarnation, atonement, the resurrection are still there to be examined, but Quakers are more interested less in what one believes than in "what do you know?"
+Questions about heaven and hell, the incarnation, atonement, the resurrection are still there to be examined.
+Quakers are less interested in what someone believes than in "what do you know?"
 In other words, lets talk about the imminent and direct communication with the God that we know?

 From time to time Friends have renewed their understanding of some guiding principles to help live in way that best exemplifies a “Quaker” life.
 In the twenty-first century Friends have come to organize their thinking with the acronym SPICES.

 Sure, first, feel free to ask anyone in the Meetinghouse.
 [Warning: you may find a variety of answers!]
 But, if you want something slightly more definitive, you may wish to read sections of Philadelphia Yearly Meeting's Faith and Practice.